lochner-technology/svn_portfolio/README.md

-A demo is available here: https://njlochner.com (This project is my website, but the SVN functionality and comments are not currently enabled.)
+A demo is available here: https://njlochner.com (this project is my website).
+You can see the source browser by viewing my repository for my CSAir project (https://njlochner.com/projects/CSAir/CSAir.py.html), or my Java Chess project (https://njlochner.com/projects/Java_Chess/Chess.iml.html).
+Comments are not currently enabled.

 # Subversion Portfolio